Muayid12/Once_human_helper/README.md

 ## Requirements

-1. **Python** - Only Python is needed (can be downloaded from the [Microsoft Store](https://apps.microsoft.com/detail/9nrwmjp3717k))
+  **Python** - Only Python is needed (can be downloaded from the [Microsoft Store](https://apps.microsoft.com/detail/9nrwmjp3717k))

 ## How to Use

-Simply run `install_and_build.bat` - it will install all the needed dependencies except Python, which you should install manually first.
+Simply run `install_and_build.bat` - it will install all the needed dependencies except Python (which you should install manually first) and generate an executable file called `OnceHumanHelper.exe`.